-In the case where an element or attribute collection is referred to, but the module that defines the collection has not been included in the profile, then the collection is defined to be empty.
-The exception to this is the collection PresentationAttrsAll, which is the union of all the presentation attribute collections (i.e. all the attribute collections with the string "Presentation" in their name).
+The exception to this is the collection Presentation.attrib, which is the union of all the presentation attribute collections (i.e. all the attribute collections with the string

+"Presentation" in their name).
+Presentation.attrib is not defined in any module, but it exists in every profile.

 A subset module (ie. a Basic module) may define a different named collection from a superset module.
-Since it is an error to include a subset and superset module of the same group in a profile, all attribute and element collections will either be defined once by the module that includes them, or will have their default empty value.
+Since it is an error to include a subset and superset module of the same group in a profile, all attribute and element collections will either be defined once by the module that includes them, or will have their default empty value (again, with the exception of Presentation.attrib which is not defined by any module).